Section 1: Behavioral Misconduct

 • If needed, conduct additional interviews or gather additional information.

-• Provide notice to the respondent(s) and complainant (when appropriate) of the decision.
-If sanctions are assigned, provide the respondent with an explanation of sanctions, supportive resources, appeal options, and a timeline to complete sanctions (if applicable).
+• Provide written notice to the respondent(s) and complainant (when appropriate) of the decision.
+For violations, the notice will include the sanction(s) along with a timeline to complete them (if applicable).

 The following sanctions for behavioral misconduct that may be imposed upon the respondent include, but are not limited to: